THORACIC HERNIATED DISC

 Stopping the Pain

 Patients at the Southwest Scoliosis and Spine Institute can trust that their surgical procedures will prioritize patient safety and strive for successful outcomes.
-With the expertise and commitment of the institute’s surgeons, patients can look forward to improved spinal health, reduced pain, and the opportunity to enjoy a normal, active life.
+Finally, with the expertise and commitment of the institute’s surgeons, patients can look forward to improved spinal health, reduced pain, and the opportunity to enjoy a normal, active life.

 ____________________